Public Vs. Private Education Loan Providers for Study Abroad

 Note: The interest rates are subject to change as per the regulations of the bank.

-A lot of banks (both public and private) have a clause for collateral that is, property or other immovable assets to be submitted with the bank against the loan taken till repayment.
-In case you're finding it difficult to apply for an education loan, you may also apply for loan through Shiksha website.
+A lot of banks (both public and private) have a clause for collateral that is, property or other immovable assets, to be submitted with the bank against the loan taken till repayment.
+In case you're finding it difficult to apply for an education loan, you may also apply for a loan through the Shiksha website.

 Also Check:

-While deciding on a student loan, always consider the above-stated facts and then take your decision wisely.
-Calculate the overall amount you have to return after adding both the principal and the interest then go for the one which is not heavy on your pocket.
-And in case you need faster and better service then go for the private sector banks.
+While deciding on a student loan, always consider the above-stated facts and then make your decision wisely.
+Calculate the overall amount you have to return after adding both the principal and the interest, then go for the one which is not heavy on your pocket.
+And in case you need faster and better service, then go for the private sector banks.

 Note: Always consult an expert before taking the final decision.